solidusio/solidus/guides/content/developer/core/orders.md

 The `payment` state will only be triggered if `payment_required?` returns `true`.

-The `confirm` state will only be triggered if `confirmation_required?` returns `true`.

-The `complete` state can only be reached in one of two ways:
+The `complete` state can only be reached from the confirm state.

-1. No payment is required on the order.
-2. Payment is required on the order, and at least the order total has been received as payment.

 Assuming that an order meets the criteria for the next state, you will be able to transition it to the next state by calling `next` on that object.
 If this returns `false`, then the order does *not* meet the criteria.
 To work out why it cannot transition, check the result of an `errors` method call.